Medical education in Wales: Postgraduate education

-Following completion of medical school, junior doctors then enter a vocational training phase.
+Following completion of medical school, resident doctors then enter a vocational training phase.
 In Wales a doctor's training normally follows this path:

 Welsh Foundation School

 The Wales Foundation Programme is coordinated by the Wales Foundation School which is based within Health Education Improvement Wales.
 These offices are in Nantgarw, South Wales.
 Welsh Unpaired Foundation Programme: Foundation Doctors can select F2 placements following the start of their Foundation training and can apply for placement anywhere in Wales, regardless of their F1 placement.
 The Foundation programmes in Wales meet the clinical competency as required by the Foundation Programme Curriculum and General Medical Council (GMC) national standards and allow full GMC registration.

 Speciality Training

-Following completion of the Foundation Programme, a doctor can choose to specialise in one field.
-All routes involve further assessment and examinations.

 General Practice

-To train as a general practitioner (GP), after completing the Foundation Programme, a doctor must complete three years of speciality training.
+To train as a general practitioner (GP), after completing a Foundation Programme (not limited to Wales), a doctor must complete three years of speciality training (ST).
 This comprises a minimum of 12 to 18 months of posts in a variety of hospital specialities - often including paediatrics, psychiatry, geriatrics and obstetrics & gynaecology.
-The trainee spends the remaining 18 to 24 months as a General Practice Speciality Registrar - a trainee based in a GP practice.
-After completing this training and the membership exams of the Royal College of General Practitioners, the doctor can become a GP and can practise independently.